 Anyone who has information about fraud against the government is a potential whistleblower/relator.
 Qui tam relators include employees, patients, vendors, bookkeepers, medical care providers, accountants, auditors, independent contractors, analysts and service providers — if you are aware of fraud against the government at either the federal or state level, you may be able to start a False Claims Act case.

 If you have knowledge of fraud against the government or tax or securities violations, we can advise you on what to do next.
-At Halunen Law, our lawyers represent people involved in federal and state qui tam/False Claims Act cases across the United States.
+At Halunen Law, our Minnesota Qui Tam Attorneys represent people involved in federal and state qui tam/False Claims Act cases across the United States.
 With offices in Minnesota, Chicago, and Phoenix, Halunen Law is ale to assist whistleblowers throughout the country.
 Contact us for a free, confidential consultation.